How Foreign Investors Can Set up a Business

 Can you provide privacy?

 Yes.
-Wyoming offers excellent privacy and does not list the managers or members on the internet.
+Wyoming offers excellent privacy and does not list the managers or members on the Secretary of States’ website.
 If you want to use a Nevada entity we can provide a nominee officer or manager for $650.00 per year.

-What does Corporate Direct provide to those who set up an LLC?
+What does Corporate Direct provide to those who set up an LLC, LP or C Corporation?

-We file the articles, prepare the operating agreement, minutes and membership certificates, and provide you with a complete package for safely investing in the USA.
-Please request our free incorporation package from Corporate Direct by filling out the form on this page.
+We file the articles with the appropriate state, prepare the operating agreement, minutes and membership certificates and serve as your registered agent for the first year.
+We provide you with a complete package for safely investing in the USA.
+Our fee is $695 (plus the state filing fee, which varies from state to state).
+Please request our free incorporation package from Corporate Direct by filling out the form here.

 New Filing Requirement as of January 1, 2017 for Foreign Owners of a Single Member U.S. LLC: